Awards and Scholarships

 - less than five years of advancement experience

 - Demonstrates the potential for leadership in the areas of Advancement Services, Alumni Relations, Philanthropy, or Communications and Marketing.

 It honors the accomplishments of those whose early success demonstrates their enthusiasm for and commitment to the profession, and an understanding of the needs and goals of the philanthropic tradition.

-CASE will offer scholarships for qualified members to attend the CASE District I & II Annual Conference, March 12–14, in New York City.
+CASE will offer scholarships for qualified members to attend the CASE District II Annual Conference 2024, February 11 - 13, in Baltimore, MD.